 - Sauce (combine the following)

-- 4 tablespoon soy sauce (dark soy sauce is preferable)
+- 4 tablespoon dark soy sauce (or use 3 tablespoon light soy sauce) (*)

 - 1 tablespoon oyster sauce